 In this section, we show how our physical mixing model is derived, starting from physical equations based on radiative transfer theory.
 The development of this model followed the same procedure as in [19], developed in the thermal infrared domain.
-The approach, originally proposed in [20], consists in comparing the sensor radiance at a coarse resolution with all the radiance coming from the different elementary surfaces inside the coarse pixel.
+The approach, originally proposed by [20], consists in comparing the sensor radiance at a coarse resolution with all the radiance coming from the different elementary surfaces inside the coarse pixel.

-A. Presentation of the Method Leading to the Model
+A. Presentation of the method leading to the model

 At a coarse resolution, a pixel often corresponds to a heterogeneous surface composed of different elementary homogeneous surfaces.
 Thus, for each pixel, the sensor receives contributions resulting from reflectances of all these elementary surfaces.
-This is illustrated in Fig. 2(a).
+This is illustrated in Figure 2(a).
 However, the signal received by the sensor from this heterogeneous surface can be considered as the resulting signal coming from an equivalent horizontal homogeneous flat surface.
 We thus assume that, at a coarse resolution, each pixel of the image can be associated with such a flat equivalent surface at the height of the urban canopy.
-Therefore, we attribute an equivalent reflectance $\langle \rho \rangle$ (corresponding to the flat equivalent surface) to this pixel [see Fig. 2(b)].
-Then, to derive the equation expressing the equivalent reflectance of a pixel as a function of the contributions of elementary surface reflectances, the following method is applied.
+Therefore, we attribute an equivalent reflectance $\langle \rho \rangle$ (corresponding to the flat equivalent surface) to this pixel (see Figure 2(b)).
+Then, to derive the equation expressing the equivalent reflectance of a pixel as a function of contributions of elementary surface reflectances, the following method is applied: